danditomaso/meshtastic-bot/README.md

 1. Click "Generate token" at the bottom of the page
 2. **Important:** Copy the token immediately - you won't be able to see it again
 3. Treat this token like a password.
 Never share it or commit it to version control
-4. Save this token for your `.env.dev` or `.env.prod` file
+4. Copy this token for your environment file (`.env.dev` or `.env.prod`)

-## Local Development Setup
+## Local Development

 ### Prerequisites

-- Go 1.25 or higher
+- Docker installed
 - Discord bot token (see Discord Bot Setup above)
-- A fine grained Github personal access token with the `issues` scope and read & write permission.
+- GitHub personal access token (see GitHub Personal Access Token Setup above)

 ### Quick Start